 You can probably guess what happened next – I took off, had no idea how to control the thing, it just rocketed into the sky within seconds!

-Horrified, I cut my throttle and… “Bang!”
+I was horrified, so I cut my throttle and… “Bang!”
 The quad was totally destroyed in the crash.
-That was my first glorious 15 seconds with a multirotor :(
+That was my first glorious 15 seconds with a multirotor… It’s funny now, but I was devastated.

 I cannot stress this enough: DO NOT fly a full size drone until you get some experience of flying.